virtualpublicistcom/docs/source/docs/campaign-creation.md

 - **Add Paragraph/Text**: Click the plus (+) button to insert a new paragraph or text block wherever you need more detail.
 - **Upload Image**: Use the image button to upload and embed images directly into your message.
 - **Move Paragraphs**: Rearrange your content by moving paragraphs up or down within the message body for better structure and flow.
+- **Smart Para**: Instantly generate fresh paragraphs by providing a short prompt, helping you add new ideas or improve existing text.

 ---